 June 11, 2006.

-These pages include pictures of my 44-inch aluminum steam tug which has been under construction for 20 years.
-They started as an addendum to the model tug pages of my old Engineman site, but they will eventually replace that section of the old site.
+These pages include pictures of my 44-inch aluminum steam tug which began with the steam plant and has been under construction for nearly 30 years.
+The page started as an addendum to the model tug pages of my old Engineman site, but it will eventually replace that section of the old site.

 The portholes are yet to be glazed.
 Their design was taken from a photograph of an old New York harbour steam tug.
 I made a set of stamping dies which forge the frames from annealed aluminum sheet with a substantial clout from a hammer.

 This is on the port side looking aft showing berths (still minus bedding and other details).

 The hatch perimeters are yet to be surrounded with the smaller bits of the frames.